jskinne3/roofrite/commercial/epdm.md

 layout: page.njk
 title: "EPDM"
 hero_image: "/assets/img/DJI_0442.jpg"
-hero_alt: "Aerial view of a restaurant building with Roof Rite in the middle of a flat roof replacement.
-The Carlisle EPDM Membrane is partially completed with tools, safety cones, and materials visible across the surface.
-The building labeled 'Texas Craft Barbecue' sits on a street corner with a rounded front entryway adjacent bike lanes, and light traffic."
+hero_alt: "Aerial angled view of Canyon Joe's Barbecue during Roof Rites, Carlisle EPDM flat roof installation.
+Crews are working on the roof above the black exterior, with safety cones and tools visible across the surface.
+The project sits in a mixed-use neighborhood with adjacent residential and commercial buildings."
 ---

 ## EPDM: Durable, Weather-Resistant, Traditional